mrAlishah/golangTraining/Net/http/02-building_microservices_Nic_Jackson/04-Testing/readme.md

 * The `-v` flag will print the output in a verbose style, and it will also print all the text written to the output by the application, even if the test succeeds.
 * The `-race` flag enables Go's race detector which holds discover bugs with concurrency problems.
 A data race occurs when two Go routines access the same variable concurrently, and at least one of the accesses is a write.
 The race flag adds a small overhead to your test run, so I recommend you add it to all executions.
 * Using `./...` as our final parameter allows us to run all our tests in the current folder as well as the child folders, it saves us from manually having to construct a list of packages or files to test.

+## Behavirol Driven Development
+### What is BDD?
+* Behavioral Driven Development (BDD) and is a technique often executed by an application framework called Cucumber.
+* It was developed by Dan North and was designed to create a common ground between developers and product owners.